ampproject/amphtml/extensions/amp-script/amp-script.md

 }
 ```

-There also a node module available which does it for you: [@ampproject/toolbox-script-csp](https://www.npmjs.com/package/@ampproject/toolbox-script-csp).
+There is also a node module available which does it for you: [@ampproject/toolbox-script-csp](https://www.npmjs.com/package/@ampproject/toolbox-script-csp).

 This example shows how to use the script hash in HTML: